ALSchwalm/elvish-mode/README.md

 Installation
 ------------

-Ensure that `elvish-mode.el` is in your load-path, and then add
+`elvish-mode` is available from the MELPA.
+Install from there or otherwise ensure that `elvish-mode.el` is in your load-path, and then add

     (require 'elvish-mode)

+to your emacs init file.

 [Elvish]: http://elvish.io
 [badge-license]: https://img.shields.io/badge/license-GPL_3-green.svg?dummy